Syracuse Students Suspended in Latest Crackdown by Colleges

 Some universities have brought students back only to reverse course and move classes online amid outbreaks linked in some cases to student housing and parties.
 Notre Dame and Michigan State universities are among the latest to announce the switch this week.
 The University of North Carolina at Chapel Hill said it would revert to remote learning after clusters of the virus were discovered in dorms, a fraternity house and other student housing.

+Some say students are being set up to take the blame.
+A UNC-Chapel Hill student newspaper editorial said leadership there “should have expected students, many of whom are now living on their own for the first time, to be reckless.”

-As at other campuses, Syracuse students returning to campus were asked to sign a pledge to follow guidelines, which also include avoiding travel during the semester and submitting to virus testing.
+As at other campuses, arriving Syracuse students were asked to sign a pledge to follow guidelines, which also include avoiding travel during the semester and submitting to virus testing.
 Campus security broke up Wednesday's gathering, and the students identified so far received interim suspensions, which can be appealed.

 Penn State on Thursday suspended a fraternity for hosting a party that violated the school’s COVID-19 ban on Greek gatherings.
 Videos and photos showed the Pennsylvania Lambda chapter of Phi Kappa Psi hosting an indoor gathering of more than 15 people, university officials said.